 For patients who do not want to have to get repeated injections, surgery may be a possibility.
 Some patients undergo a forehead lift, which will last for years.
 Treating frown lines sometimes involves removing* or altering parts of the muscle.

-Reducing* Frown Lines at Home
+How to Reduce* Frown Lines at Home?

 Frown lines are often times accompanied by a dull complexion, which can add to the overall tired or sad look.
 To help brighten up your complexion and reduce* the appearance of frown lines, be sure to exfoliate at least twice a week.
 Some skin care regimens will include a mild Exfoliator to use twice per day.
 Use circular motions when exfoliating your skin and be sure to moisturize and tone.